samuel-sshi/Korean-Study-Log/README.md

 # Korean-Study-Log

-This repository is made to be a simple and compact guide for korean learners, you could say  this is a "cheat sheet".
+This repository is made to be compact guide for korean learners, you could say  this is a "cheat sheet".

 ## Grammar